June 10 - July 6, 2018

 A great deal of time will be spent in the field, exploring and examining different marine communities.
 Field activities include the exploration of a salt marsh community, beach profiling, reef fishing and trawling aboard the Dauphin Island Sea Lab's 65 foot research vessel, the R/V Alabama Discovery.

 Students will observe and work with such gear as a shrimp trawl, bottom dredges, plankton nets, seine nets, water sampling bottles, refractometers and water quality test kits.
-Students will also set-up and maintenance of a marine aquarium, collection and identification of marine species from various habitats, lab and field dissections, an individual research project and a panel discussion with marine science professionals.
+Students will also set up and maintain a marine aquarium, collect and identify marine species from various habitats, participate in lab and field dissections, conduct an individual research project, and participate in a panel discussion with marine science professionals.

 Special field trips include an overnight snorkeling trip to St. Andrews State Park in Panama City, Florida.